taoensso/tempel/wiki/3-FAQ.md

 Tempel presumes that you'll do both encryption and decryption *using Tempel*, with **Clojure on the JVM**.

 This limitation is a **conscious choice** to enable unique benefits.
-For example: Tempel's encrypted payloads contain information about the encryption algorithms and parameters used.
+For example: Tempel's encrypted payloads contain metdata about the encryption algorithms and parameters used.
 This enables the **automatic selection of keys** in keychains, and enables **automatic and backwards-compatible algorithm and parameter upgrades over time**.

 # How secure is Tempel?